gre

 Quant Section Tips:

 Make sure you are clear with the basic concepts.
-Avoid repeating same process to each and every question.
+Avoid repeating the same process for each and every question.

 Practice data interpretation and word problems.
 Make sure you analyse the data as accurately as possible.